fkivela/HVCtl/doc/sphinx/_build/html/_sources/protocol.rst.txt

   The values of bits 5-8 correspond to the values set by the commands 5-8.
   Bits 1-4 are status bits whose values don't directly correspond to a single command.
-  The meanings of different bit values are presentted in the table below.
+  The meanings of different bit values are presented in the table below.

   +-----+-----------------------------------------+---------------------------------+
   | Bit | Value                                                                     |